Bunjin/EIPs/EIPS/eip-personas.md

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (go-ethereum, parity, cpp-ethereum, ethereumj, ethereumjs, and [others](https://github.com/ethereum/wiki/wiki/Clients)).-->

 Personas can be thought of as identities, profiles, or masks an user can use to interact with applications and attempting to not being traced across these identities by the application itself or any other observer.
-A persona is it itself a cryptographic key (or account) but by extension since it refers to an user identity it also designates a set of accounts or keys and  may operate on many protocols.
-It can be used to perform cryptographic operations directly, or used to generate new keys (such as EIP1775 app keys) to delegate operations to external agents.
+A persona is it itself a cryptographic key (or account).
+The persona key can be used to perform cryptographic operations directly, or used to generate new keys (such as EIP1775 app keys) to delegate operations to external agents.
+Therefore, by extension, since it refers to an user identity, it also designates the set of accounts or keys associated (correlatable) to this identity and may operate on many protocols.

 ### Personas as fundamental identity accounts

 These fundamental accounts, personas, are cryptocurrency and protocol agnostic (protocols include non currency or blockchain related cryptography such as chats, databases or anything requiring user-side 256 bit cryptography).
 Indeed these personas could exist outside of any protocol, and more importantly, they are not subject to any given protocol, but rather theoretically pre-exist them.
 They could also be used outside of EIP1775 as fundamental keys used to perform fundamental identity related cryptographic operations.

 A persona key could be any 256 bit key.
 EIP1775 requires a private keys to generate its application keys, and can be generated from any private key.
 If personas are used directly to perform standardized signing operations, a specification for signing and generating public keys will have to be provided, but it does not need to be tied to a unique protocol.
 Thus, persona keys are not restricted to any cryptographic specification (such as Bitcoin or Ethereum secp256k1 Elliptic Curve Digital Signing Algorithm - ECDSA) for the generation of public keys, addresses and the signing operations.

 ### Using Hierarchical Deterministic specification in an cryptocurrency agnostic manner

 We propose to use the BIP32 Hierarchical Deterministic specification since it is a commonly used clean framework with interesting properties for generating (extended or non extended) private / public key pairs.
 Even if this specification originates from the secp256k1 ECDSA world of Bitcoin, it can be used in a cryptographically agnostic fashion.

 However we don't want to use the same path as any existing protocol keys, such as SLIP44 paths, because using a given protocol's accounts (such as Ethereum keys) as personas roots would be incompatible with the protocol-agnostic nature of the persona keys and could lead to confusion and dangers, such as the inability to transfer an Ethereum key without transferring all of that persona's other keys, but not vice versa.